 You're likely to start by seeing your family doctor or primary care doctor.
 In some cases when you call to set up an appointment, you may be referred directly to a specialist in skin diseases (dermatologist).

 Your time with your doctor is limited, so preparing a list of questions will help you make the most of your appointment.
 For actinic keratoses, some basic questions to ask your doctor include:

 - Are tests needed to confirm the diagnosis?

 - What are my treatment options and the pros and cons of each?

 - What will the treatments cost?
 Does medical insurance cover these costs?

 - What suspicious changes in my skin should I look for?

 - What kind of follow-up should I expect?

 Questions your doctor may ask you include:

-- Have you noticed multiple lesions?
+- Have you noticed multiple patches or spots?